exitLong(string algo, var price, int lots)

 exitShort(string algo, var price, int lots)

-Exits all long resp. all short trades with the current asset that match the given algo identifier, at market or at a given price limit, until the given number of lots is closed.
+Exits all long or all short trades with the current asset that match the given algo identifier, at market or at a given price limit, until the given number of lots is closed.

 exitTrade(TRADE*, var price, int lots): int

 Exits the given number of lots of a particular trade at market or at a given price limit.
 Returns 0 when the order failed, otherwise nonzero.

 Cancels an open trade with a particular identifier

 or TRADE* pointer without sending a close order to the broker and without

 or the balance.
 Useful for removing an externally closed position that was not transmitted to Zorro (f.i. on an NFA account).

 || 0 for closing all trades with the current algo/asset combination.
 Alternatively, an algorithm identifier, or the asset name when no algo is used in the script, or "*" for closing all trades with the current asset.